DWDB-TV: DWDB-DTV and GMA Network's Digital Transition

-GMA commenced its digital test broadcasts in February 2013, utilizing the Japanese ISDB-T digital TV platform on DWDB's UHF Channel 27 frequency.
+GMA commenced its digital test broadcasts in February 2013, utilizing the Japanese ISDB-T digital TV platform on DWDB's UHF channel 27 frequency.
 These initial tests simulcast both GMA-7 (the main channel) and GMA News TV-11, indicating GMA's early steps into the digital realm.

-On May 15, 2019, a significant development occurred as GMA Network's digital test broadcasts transitioned to UHF Channel 15 (479.143 MHz).
-This frequency was designated as the primary digital feed for GMA Network.
+On May 15, 2019, GMA Network's digital test broadcasts transitioned to UHF Channel 15 (479.143 MHz). assigned by the National Telecommunications Commission as the broadcaster's primary digital feed.
 The move also coincided with the original Channel 27 frequency reverting to analog broadcast, specifically for GMA News TV, following the termination of GMA's agreement with ZOE Broadcasting Network in early June 2019, which led to GMA News TV's former Channel 11 becoming silent.
 This strategic allocation allowed GMA to continue its analog broadcast feed.